Takanori Iwata: Career

 In 2019, Iwata appeared in Yuya Ishii's Machida-kun no Sekai (Almost a Miracle).
 Although he turned 30 this year, he played a high school student, who was also a boy model and the popular kid in school, in the unique world of the film.
 He published his third photo-book Spin on 2 August, which was photographed by his Vision co-star, Japanese actor and photographer Masatoshi Nagase.
 The photo-book was so popular that a second impression was announced even before the book official release day on 2 August.
 In July, Iwata was cast in Fuji TV's drama Sherlock, a Japanese adaption of Sir Arthur Conan Doyle's Sherlock Holmes.
 The story was about a Sherlock Holmes based in modern Tokyo, and Iwata portrayed Junichi Wakamiya, a psychiatrist and the Japanese version of Dr. Watson.
 His character got this slightly unusual name so that the abbreviation for the name would be J.W., the same as John H. Watson.
 The TV drama started broadcasting on 7 October 2019.

 In 2020, Iwata appeared in Yu Irie's new original film AI Collapse (AI Houkai) as Elite Police officer Makoto Sakuraba, who focused on cybercrime.
 The film was released on 31 January 2020.
 He also appeared in Shinji Aoyama's Living in the Sky, in which he played actor Morinori Tokito, who started a relationship with the heroin.
 The film was released on 23 October.
 Starting with the July issue of Elle Japan, which went on sale on 28 May, Iwata landed a regular column "ASK!
 Gun-chan: Takanori Iwata's Counseling Room" on the magazine to answer all kinds of questions from readers.
 He also made a guest appearance in crime drama Cold Case: Shinjitsu no Tobira's third season alongside Kasumi Arimura as Kouharu Shiromoto, the head of publicity who supports the famous actress Misa Takifune behind the scenes.
-The episode was boardcasted on 5 December.
+The episode was broadcast on 5 December.
 He played Zhao Yun in Fukuda Yuichi's The Untold Tale of the Three Kingdoms, which was released on 11 December.
-Apart from acting, he also works as a voice actor to read the diaries left by a young soldier who lost his life in a suicide mission in the last days of the Pacific War in"Kamikaze: Why did those young men take off? ", which was aired on 11 December and is an episode of NHK documentary show " Historical Anecdote.
+Apart from acting, he also works as a voice actor to read the diaries left by a young soldier who lost his life in a suicide mission in the last days of the Pacific War in"Kamikaze: Why did those young men take off?", which was aired on 11 December and is an episode of the NHK documentary show Historical Anecdote.